b. Statement Addressing Illegal Drugs

 participation in a rehabilitation program, or disciplinary action such as reprimand, suspension,

-salary reduction, demotion, or termination of employment for employees, and for students a
+salary reduction, demotion, or termination of employment for employees.
+Possible sanctions for students

 from the University.
 For more information visit: http://www.uccs.edu/aod/sanctions.html.